Learn the Time to Learn: Replay Scheduling in Continual Learning: Method

-The tree-shaped action space of task proportions described in Section \ref{sec:replay_scheduling_in_continual_learning} grows fast with the number of tasks, which complicates studying replay scheduling in datasets with longer task-horizons.
-Thus, even for a single CL environment, the search space is too big for using exhaustive searches.
-To this end, we propose to use MCTS since it has been successful in applications with large action spaces~\cite{browne2012survey, chaudhry2018feature, gelly2006modification, silver2016mastering}.
-In our case, MCTS concentrates the search for replay schedules in directions with promising CL performance in the environment.
-We use MCTS in single CL environments for demonstration purposes to show that replay scheduling can be critical for the CL performance.
+\textbf{Monte Carlo Tree Search for Replay Schedules.} The tree-shaped action space of task proportions grows fast with the number of tasks.
+This complicates studying replay scheduling in datasets with long task-horizons, where the action space is too large for using exhaustive searches.
+We propose to use MCTS since it has been successful in applications with large action spaces~\citep{browne2012survey, chaudhry2018feature, silver2016mastering}.
+We apply MCTS in an ideal setting with multiple rollouts allowed to demonstrate that replay scheduling can be essential for the final CL performance, where MCTS concentrates the search in directions with promising outcomes in the CL environment.

-Each memory composition in the action space corresponds to a node that can be visited by MCTS.
-For example, in Figure \ref{fig:replay_scheduling_mcts_tree_example}, the nodes correspond to the possible memory examples which can be visited during the MCTS rollouts.
-One rollout corresponds to a tree traversal through all tree levels $1, \dots, T$ to select the replay schedule $S$ to use during the CL training.
-At level $t$, the node $v_t$ is related to a task proportions $\vp_{t}$ used for retrieving a replay memory from the historical data at task $t$.
-We store the task proportion $\vp_t$ from every visited node $v_t$ in the replay schedule $S$ during the rollout.
-With the final replay schedule $S$, we start the CL training where $S$ is used for constructing the replay memories at each task.
-Next, we briefly outline the MCTS steps for performing the replay schedule search (more details in Appendix \ref{app:rs_mcts_algorithm}):
+Each replay memory composition in the action space corresponds to a node that MCTS can visit, as can be seen in Figure \ref{fig:replay_scheduling_mcts_tree_example}.
+At level $t$, the node $v_t$ is related to a task proportion $\vp_{t}$ used for retrieving a replay memory composition from the historical data at task $t$.
+One MCTS rollout corresponds to traversing through all tree levels $1, ..., T$ to select the replay schedule $S$ to use during the CL training.
+Each task proportion $\vp_t$ from every visited node is stored in $S$ during the rollout.
+When reaching level $T$, we start the CL training and use $S$ for constructing the replay memories at each task.
+Next, we briefly outline the MCTS steps for performing the search (details in Appendix \ref{app:rs_mcts_algorithm}):

-\begin{itemize}[leftmargin=*, topsep=0pt, label={}, noitemsep,] \item {\bf Selection.} During a rollout, the current node $v_t$ either moves randomly to unvisited children, or selects the next node by evaluating the Upper Confidence Tree (UCT)~\cite{kocsis2006bandit} if all children has been visited earlier.
-The child $v_{t+1}$ with the highest UCT score is selected using the function from \cite{chaudhry2018feature}:
+\begin{itemize}[leftmargin=*, topsep=0pt] \item {\bf Selection.} During a rollout, the current node $v_t$ either moves randomly to an unvisited child, or selects the next child node $v_{t+1}$ by evaluating the Upper Confidence Tree (UCT)~\citep{kocsis2006bandit} with the function from \citet{chaudhry2018feature}:

 where $q(\cdot)$ is the reward function, $C$ the exploration constant, and $n(\cdot)$ the number of node visits.

 \item {\bf Expansion.} Whenever the current node $v_t$ has unvisited child nodes, the search tree is expanded with one of the unvisited child nodes $v_{t+1}$ selected with uniform sampling.